How to Make Lavender Sachets

 The Back Stitch

-Push the needle down from the topside less than a 1/4″, pull through to the underside, push up 1/4 inch, then push down in the hole of the previous stitch.
-Repeat.
+Push the needle down from the top, less than 1/4 inch away, and pull it through to the back.
+Bring the needle up again about 1/4 inch ahead, then insert it back down into the end of the previous stitch.
+Repeat this process along the stem.

-This material is thin and white so the messy threads will show through.
-When you reach the end of the stem, work on the underside and tuck it into the stitches.
+Because the fabric is thin and light in color, any loose threads may show through.
+When you reach the end of the stem, secure the thread on the back by tucking it into your stitches.

-The above picture shows the start and the end of the branches, and how the ends are tucked in before being trimmed.
+The image above shows the start and end of the branches, and how the thread ends are tucked in before trimming.

-Use the daisy stitch for the purple blossoms, the stitches can be in variable lengths from 1/8 the to 1/3 inch long.
-I made a really large on so I can illustrate the stops, it’s actually very fast to sew.
+Use the lazy daisy stitch for the purple blossoms.
+The stitches can vary in length from about 1/8 to 1/3 inch.
+I made one larger example to show the steps more clearly, but it’s actually a very quick stitch to sew.

-- Push the thread up from the underside of the hoop.
+- Push the needle up from the underside of the fabric.

-- Give extra thread to make a loop.
+- Leave enough thread to make a loop.

-- Push the thread back down to hold the end of the loop.
+- Push the needle back down close to where the thread came up.

-Build your petals outwards in groups of four, wherever you like on the branches.
-I did 3 at the top and one farther down the stems.
+Build your petals outward in groups of four wherever you like on the branches.
+I did three at the top and one farther down the stems.

-Before sewing the sachets, take a look at the back of your stitching and trim off all the excess threads.
+Before sewing the sachets, check the back of your stitching and trim any excess threads.
 I missed a couple and had to open a sachet to remove them.

 Sewing Lavender Sachets

-The embroidery squares were cut larger to fit the embroidery hoop.
+The embroidered pieces will be larger at first to fit in the embroidery hoop.

-Guesstimate the center of your lavender embroidery and measure 2.5 inches out on both sides.
-Trim the fabric, leaving it at five inches.
+Find the center of your embroidery design and measure about 2.5 inches out on each side.
+Trim the fabric down to a 5-inch square.

-Place your blue material so the 5″ width is horizontal.
-Fold the top over creating a 1″ hem at the top.
-Iron well.
-Do this for all eight pieces.
+Place your blue fabric so the 5″ side runs horizontally.
+Fold the top edge down to create a 1″ hem and press it well.
+Repeat this for all eight pieces.

-Layer the embroidered fabric with a second layer of white fabric.
-Zig-zag stitch all around to hold them together while sealing the thread edges.
+Layer each embroidered piece with a second piece of white fabric.
+Zig-zag stitch all the way around to hold them together and seal the edges.

 g

-Depending on how you placed your embroidery pattern you may have excess fabric.
-I was generous with the fabric sizing to allow for this.
-Trim off the excess blue fabric making sure not to cut the zig-zag stitching.
+Depending on how your embroidery was placed, you may have extra fabric.
+Trim the excess blue fabric, being careful not to cut into your zig-zag stitching.

-Do the same on the back pieces, making sure to align the top of the blue fabric evenly.
+Repeat the same process for the back pieces, making sure the top edges of the blue fabric are aligned evenly.

-Once sewn and trimmed pair the front and back together, and work them in pairs.
+Once everything is sewn and trimmed, pair the front and back pieces together and set them aside.

 Finishing the Sachet

 Sew a length of lace along the front sachet panel.
-For the back panel, you can leave the folded portion as is, or sew along the edge.
+For the back panel, you can leave the folded edge as is or sew along it.
 I left mine as is.

-Place the two panels good sides together and sew 1/2 seams all the way around except for the bottom.
+Place the two panels right sides together and sew a 1/2 inch seam all the way around, leaving the bottom open.

-Turn the sachets good side out, pull out the corners and press well.
+Turn the sachet right side out, shape the corners, and press it flat.

-These sachets took two evenings to create.
-One for the embroidery the second one for sewing them together.
-They are such a special little treat for me to use inside of luggage, or my linen drawers.
-I am certain to make more in a different style.
-They are so fun to do.
+These sachets took me two evenings to create — one for the embroidery and one for sewing them together.
+They’re such a lovely little addition to tuck into luggage or linen drawers, and I’ll definitely be making more in different styles.
+They’re simply fun to create.

 DIY Pin Cushion with Embroidery